-Founded on a dual commitment to pet health and environmental stewardship, Idahound wants to raise around awareness about role our pets play in the food system.
+Founded on a dual commitment to pet health and environmental stewardship, Idahound wants to raise awareness about the role our pets play in the food system.
 It is our vision to create foods that promote responsible animal husbandry, sustainable agriculture, waste and energy reduction, and the local food movement.
-In doing so, we also believe it’s possible to create far healthier and more biologically-appropriate foods to provide the best possible lives for our dogs and cats.
+In doing so, we also believe it’s possible to create far healthier and more biologically-appropriate foods for our dogs and cats.

 For the Love of Bert

 The origin of Idahound begins with Chris Cey, a high school science teacher who noticed that his young British Pointer, Bert, was having digestive issues on long Chukar hunts.
 In addition, Bert’s coat had become strangely pokey and “unpleasant to pet.”
 Determined to improve Bert’s health holistically rather than pharmaceutically, Cey began examining his dog’s diet.